-Labor costs are one of the largest expenses any business must contend with.
-And since you can’t manage what you don’t measure, your workforce management system should give you the ability to optimize spending while you schedule.
+And, remember, you can’t manage what you don’t measure, so your WFM system should give you the ability to optimize spending while you schedule.

 The most powerful workforce management tools, like Sling, allow you to set wages per employee or position and see, in real time, how much each shift you schedule is going to cost.

 Being able to see labor costs while you schedule helps you keep track of your labor budget and makes it easier to produce substantial savings, wider margins, and increased profits.

 You can even spot and avoid potential overtime and view labor as a percentage of sales so that you know exactly where your money is going.